 If you have hay fever, understand that you are at increased risk of asthma, including during an epidemic thunderstorm asthma event.
 If you think you have experienced symptoms of asthma with your hay fever, for example wheezing, shortness of breath or coughing, then talk to your GP.

 If you have hay fever only, see your GP or pharmacist about a hay fever treatment plan and what you can do to help protect yourself from the risk of thunderstorm asthma.
 This may include having an asthma reliever puffer appropriately available – these are available from pharmacies without a prescription.

 If you develop asthma symptoms, follow the 4 steps of asthma first aid and make sure you follow up with your GP.

 You can also stay informed about pollen counts by visiting the Melbourne Pollen Count and Forecast website or downloading the app, or you can visit the Deakin AIRwatch website.

 How will I know when an epidemic thunderstorm asthma event may happen?

-Download the Vic Emergency app from or the and set up a 'watch zone' for your location to make sure you're notified of the risk of an epidemic thunderstorm asthma event occurring.
-You can also visit the for updates and information.
+Download the Vic Emergency app from Google Play or the App Store and set up a 'watch zone' for your location to make sure you're notified of the risk of an epidemic thunderstorm asthma event occurring.
+You can also visit the Vic Emergency thunderstorm asthma webpage for updates and information.